 Associate Professor Jeffrey K. Mann received his Ph.D. from Vanderbilt University.
 He specializes in the study of historical and contemporary theology, as well as world religions.

-Associate Professor Thomas W. Martin, the interim chaplain, received his D.Phil. at Oxford University.
-He specializes in New Testament interpretation, especially the Gospel of Luke and the Acts of the Apostles.
-He also teaches Science and Religion and pursues research in Christian ethics.
+Associate Professor Thomas W. Martin received his D.Phil. at Oxford University.
+He specializes in New Testament interpretation.
+He also teaches Science and Religion, ethics and theology.